 - A scene in Scooby-Doo!
 The Mystery Begins involves Velma sneaking around an office in the school's library while she's looking for evidence.
 When the librarian walks in and demands to know what she was doing, she pretends to be a lost exchange student from Russia.
 Guess who once went to Moscow and learned Russian.

-- In True Lies the main character's wife seems to be having an affair.
-The main character, being a spy uses his skills to track down the other man and while under surveilance hears the other man claiming to be a spy himself.
-However the other man claims to have been involved in an incident that the main character was responsible for and he immediately realises the guy is only pretending to be a spy to attract his wife.
+- In True Lies the main character believes that his wife is having an affair.
+Since he is a a spy, he uses his skills to track down the other man and while listening in on a meeting between him and his wife, he hears the other man claiming to be a spy himself.
+He fears he might be an enemy agent trying to seduce his wife to get to him ... until the other man claims to have been responsible for an incident that the main character himself was responsible for and he immediately realizes the guy is only pretending to be a spy to get in his wife's pants.

 - In Inglourious Basterds, because Lt.
 Aldo and his men don't know enough German to replace the spies originally chosen to attend a Nazi movie premiere, they confidently decide they can pass for Italian instead.
-The first Nazi they're introduced to is an SS officer, who greets them in perfect Italian.
+The first Nazi they're introduced to is the Cunning Linguist Colonel Hans Landa, who greets them in perfect Italian.

 - The A-Team movie has a scene where Face accidentally switched BA and Murdoch's fake passports.
 BA manages to bluff his way past his customs official but the one Murdoch went up to is also from Zimbabwe and asks him a question in Swahili.
 It ends up working out for the better as Murdoch turns out to know enough Swahili to answer the question while BA wouldn't have.